 Keep an Eye on the Weather

 Fishing in the winter is an incredible experience if you have the right weather conditions.
-The wind is the prime aspect you’ll need to be on the look-out for.
+The wind is the prime aspect you’ll need to be on the lookout for.
 While sunny days are scarcer in winter, a bit of sun can be the advantage that will put you on top.
 A brighter day helps when you cast out your line.

 As weather strongly affects the fishing activity levels, it’s all a game of touch-and-go and back and forth.
 Plan accordingly.
 Fish are most active before cold fronts.
-The best time to fish during the shorter days of winter is any time between 10 a.m. and 4 p.m.
+The best time to fish during the shorter days of winter is between 10 a.m. and 4 p.m.

-Remember how the weather can be entirely unpredictable as you read through this guide to fishing in the winter.
+Remember how the weather can be entirely unpredictable as you read through this ultimate guide to fishing in the winter.
 Take a good glance at the weather forecasts the day before and the morning of your fishing trip and check again before you head out the door.
 Check the radar to see if there is a chance of rain or snow.
 Knowing the temperature for the day will help you dress accordingly with the appropriate apparel.